 Making these Grain Free Flat Breads are as easy as making pancakes!
 Just shake everything up together and pour into your skillet!

 Just cook them 1-2 minutes per side, just to get them cooked and brown on the outside…

-Transfer each of your flat breads onto a cookie sheet lined with parchment paper and bake at 400 degrees for 15 minutes – that’s what gets the middle cooked and the outside nice and crisp without over cooking.
+Transfer each of your flat breads onto a cookie sheet lined with parchment paper and bake at 350 degrees for up to 15 minutes – the longer you bake them the crispier they will get.

 The middles are still chewy after baking, the edges are crisp – The best of both worlds!

 - Line a cookie sheet with parchment paper